Skip to main content

 According to a recent interview conducted by Culture Northern Ireland, Vaughan revealed: 'Famous in their own day, these stories are now largely forgotten.
 The authors are forgotten also, or, like George Eliot, Edith Wharton and E Nesbit, are known only for their other works.
 Whereas male writers tended to produce stories with immediate, visceral impact, those written by women concealed the horror, revealing their truths in a more subtle and, I believe, terrifying fashion.'

-Gothic fiction was frequently derided, mainly because of its large female readership – but within these texts, the socially excluded and marginalised found escape, hope and credence to their woes of patriarchal oppression, and as a literary genre, women writers left an indelible, important and undeniable mark upon it.
+Gothic fiction was frequently derided, mainly because of its large female readership – but within these texts, the socially excluded and marginalised found escape, hope and credence to their woes of patriarchal confinement, and as a literary genre, women writers left an indelible, important and undeniable mark upon it.
 Discovering hundreds of stories produced by women, Vaughan began to think they might provide the basis for a new theatrical production.
 And what a production it is.
 Go forth and seek it out on a darkened stage near you.

 Female Gothic began its Northern Irish tour at the Market Place Theatre, Armagh, on February 6, and concludes at The Playhouse, Derry/Londonderry on February 13.
 For other tour dates click here; it is highly recommended that you do...